teodimache/etlbox/ETLBoxDocu/articles/getting_started.md

-# Overview
+# Preamble

 Welcome to the getting started pages of ETLBox.
 This artice will give you a brief overview how ETLBox is organized.
 See the Table Of Content if you already know what you are looking for.

 ## ETLBox Components

 ETLBox is split into two main components: **Control Flow Tasks** and **Data Flow Tasks**.
 Some tasks in the Control Flow part are for logging purposes only.

-## Namespaces

-Everything in ETLBox except the Data Flow tasks are within the namespace `ALE.ETLBox`.
-All Data Flow components (sometimes referred as components) can be found in the namespace `ALE.ETLBox.DataFlow`.
+As there are advanced logging capabilities in ETLBox, logging itself is treated in separate articles.

 ## Clean coding